 Radiocarbon measurements on 138 macrofossil or peat samples and six luminescence ages from 28 palaeoenvironmental sequences were used to construct 26 age-depth models.
-Small numbers of radiocarbon measurements from long sequences result in low resolution chronologies, especially for samples located between radiocarbon measurements, for which the age has to be estimated through interpolation.
-For the purposes of land cover reconstruction the study period was divided into equal-sized bins, which we refer to as 'timeslices'.
+Small numbers of radiocarbon measurements from long sequences result in low-resolution chronologies, especially for samples located between radiocarbon measurements, for which the age has to be estimated through interpolation.
+For the purposes of land cover reconstruction, the study period was divided into equal-sized bins, which we refer to as 'timeslices'.
 Given the available data (Table S3a), our timeslices are at a relatively coarse resolution of 200 years.
 Age-depth models (see Supplementary Information S3 for full details) for the 26 sequences listed in Table 1 were derived from Bacon (Blaauw and Christen 2011) using IntCal13 (Reimer et al. 2013).
-Bacon is Bayesian age-depth modelling software used to reconstruct accumulation histories for deposits by combining scientific dates with prior information.
+Bacon is the Bayesian age-depth modelling software used to reconstruct accumulation histories for deposits by combining scientific dates with prior information.
 For each pollen sequence, all samples falling within a particular timeslice were identified, and the pollen percentages summed and averaged to provide a single pollen assemblage for each 200-year timeslice.
 Only sites with pollen assemblages dating to the relevant timeslice were included in the modelling of that slice, and therefore each timeslice used a slightly different set of pollen records (ranging from seven to 16 different locations: Table 1).
-The median age estimates for depths with pollen samples were used to assign pollen data to one of the eleven 200-year timeslices covering the period from 4200-2000 cal BC (Table 1).
-For the two sequences without age-depth models pollen samples were assigned on the basis of radiocarbon dates obtained from the same depth in their individual sequence.
+The median age estimates for depths with pollen samples were used to assign pollen data to one of the 11 200-year timeslices covering the period from 4200 to 2000 cal BC (Table 1).
+For the two sequences without age-depth models, pollen samples were assigned on the basis of radiocarbon dates obtained from the same depth in their individual sequence.

-For the first stage of landscape reconstruction for each timeslice, a very wide range of possible levels of clearings (0-100%) and of local wetland conditions was considered, producing 11,264 landscape scenarios in combination.
+For the first stage of landscape reconstruction for each timeslice, a very wide range of possible levels of clearings (0-100 %) and of local wetland conditions was considered, producing 11,264 landscape scenarios in combination.
 Full details of the modelling strategy are given in Supplementary Information S1.
-Goodness-of-fit scores between from analysts and for nine sequences data were recovered by 'reading' from published diagrams.
-To ensure that loss of pollen data does not occur it is imperative that it should be archived within a suitable repository such as the European Pollen Database.
-At present data from only 96 radiocarbon dated sequences from locations within the UK are archived with the EPD, representing <4% of dated UK pollen sequences (see Grant and Waller 2017).

-2 None of the pollen data was archived with the European Pollen Database (EPD): http://www.europeanpollendatabase.net/index.php).
-Pollen count data for 19 sequences were available simulated pollen assemblages and actual pollen assemblages for each site were used to identify the best-fit range of local wetland vegetation conditions independently for each pollen site.
+Goodness-of-fit scores between simulated pollen assemblages and actual pollen assemblages for each site were used to identify the best-fit range of local wetland vegetation conditions independently for each pollen site.
 Summed goodness-of-fit scores for all pollen sampling sites were used to estimate the best-fit range of proportion of clearings in both sets of woodland landscape scenarios (clearings in dryland woodland only or in all woodland).

-These then formed the basis of a second stage, where we tested timeslice-specific sets of scenarios with each site having different local wetland conditions (determined from the best fits for each site from the first stage), using 5% increments of the proportion of woodland clearings within the best-fit range previously identified.
-At this stage we tested multiple repeats of each scenario to ensure that we took into account variations in pollen signals at particular sites due to the random placement of clearings, since pollen records are known to be sensitive to variations in vegetation patterning as well as overall land cover composition (Bunting et al. 2004).
+These then formed the basis of a second stage, where we tested timeslice-specific sets of scenarios with each site having different local wetland conditions (determined from the best fits for each site from the first stage), using 5 % increments of the proportion of woodland clearings within the best-fit range previously identified.
+At this stage, we tested multiple repeats of each scenario to ensure that we took into account variations in pollen signals at particular sites due to the random placement of clearings, since pollen records are known to be sensitive to variations in vegetation patterning as well as overall land cover composition (Bunting et al. 2004).